 Founded in 1993, the DVB Project is an industry-led consortium of the world’s leading media and technology companies working together to design open technical specifications for digital media delivery.
-Unified Streaming is a member since 2017 and contributes to DVB-DASH and DVB-I activities.
-Since 2020 it leads the TM-Stream group working on DVB-DASH, the DVB profile for MPEG DASH.
+A member since 2017, Unified Streaming contributes to DVB-DASH and DVB-I activities.
+Since 2020 Unified has led the TM-Stream group working on DVB-DASH, the DVB profile for MPEG DASH.

-In addition it held leadership (chair) position on point cloud compression and network based media processing.
+In addition Unified Streaming held a leadership (chair) position on point cloud compression and network-based media processing.

-Project, hosted by the Consumer Technology Association (CTA)®, aims to improve how internet-delivered commercial video is handled on consumer electronics devices and to make it easier for content creators to distribute video to those devices.
-Unified Streaming is a member since 2018 of the Wave Project and CTA consortium and contributes to content specification task force and DASH-HLS interop task forces.
+The Wave Project, hosted by the Consumer Technology Association (CTA)®, aims to improve how internet-delivered commercial video is handled on consumer electronics devices and to make it easier for content creators to distribute video to those devices.
+Since 2018 Unified Streaming has been an active member of the Wave Project and CTA consortium, and contributes to the content specification task force and DASH-HLS interop task forces.

-DASH-IF is industry group developing best practices and recommendations around usage of MPEG-DASH.
-Unified streaming is a member since 2014 and contributed to the different IOP specifications and ingest protocol specification where it collaborated with other industry leaders.
+DASH-IF is an industry group developing best practices and recommendations around usage of MPEG-DASH.
+Since 2014 Unified Streaming has contributed to the different IOP specifications and ingest protocol specifications, in collaboration with other industry leaders.

-These are industry consortia for cable, television, streaming technology and standards.
-While Unified is not a member it does hold positions as invited expert in these consortia.
-SCTE develops standards for cable, some such as SCTE-35, 47 and 214 at the intersection of media.
-ATSC develops standards for digital television mainly.
+SCTE and ATSC are industry consortia for cable, television, streaming technology and standards.
+While Unified is not a member, the company does hold positions as invited expert for these consortia.
+SCTE develops standards for cable such as SCTE-35, 47, and 214 at the intersection of media.
+ATSC develops standards mainly for digital television.